norahty/Bridging-Computability-and-Measure-Theory-A-Proof-of-RCA-WWKL-WKL/README.md

-# Advised by Prof. Scott Weinstein.
+# Advised by Prof. Scott Weinstein
 Also see a fun quantitative extension of measure theory concept in a visualization of iterative algorithm dynamics: https://github.com/norahty/inpca-learning-geometry